 However, they made very opposite decisions in life.
 Fr.
 Maximilian Kolbe, a Conventual Franciscan Friar, in the end, became a radiant Saint, with a deep Marian spirituality.
 Rudolph Höss became a Nazi and one of the most hated criminals in history.
 Both were very gifted in strategy and organizing, and both brilliantly developed their talents in their particular way.

-- The Royal Commission - Monthly Spiritual Message FEBRUARY 2017
+- Franciscan Family Model - Monthly Spiritual Message August 2017

 - Lady Jacoba dei Settesoli (Part 16) - Monthly Spiritual Message July 2017

 - 5th OFS and YouFra Asia-Oceania Congress, Bali